romainducrocq/romainducrocq/README.md

 - https://github.com/romainducrocq/uge/tree/master/projects/MMIS-project

 ### Planning & pathfinding
-- **[C++, SFML]** AI for the Snake game with Prim's minimum spanning tree algorithm and perturbated Hamiltonian cycles | in modern C++ with the SFML 2D graphic library.
+- **[C++, SFML, CMake]** AI for the Snake game with Prim's minimum spanning tree algorithm and perturbated Hamiltonian cycles | in modern C++ with the SFML 2D graphic library and CMake.
     > repo : https://github.com/romainducrocq/cnake-ai
-- **[JS, p5.js]** Planner for the Tower of Hanoï puzzle with STRIPS representation and Astar shortest path algorithm | in Javascript with the p5.js creating coding library in the browser.
+- **[Javascript, p5.js]** Planner for the Tower of Hanoï puzzle with STRIPS representation and Astar shortest path algorithm | in Javascript with the p5.js creating coding library in the browser.
     > repo : https://github.com/romainducrocq/uge/tree/master/projects/MAS-project
     > website : https://romainducrocq.github.io/uge/MAS-project/code/index.html
 - **[Octave]** Find and cut critical nodes to assess resilience in large graphs with Yen's K-shortest paths algorithm | in Octave.